 Investment Officer Salary

 On average, commissions constitute a fair portion (roughly a third) of final income for Investment Officers.
 That final number averages out to $95K across the industry.
 The majority of Investment Officers claim high levels of job satisfaction.
 There are far more male Investment Officers survey respondents than women, making up 81 percent.
 Medical benefits are awarded to nearly all, and a strong majority earn dental coverage.
-The figures in this rundown are based on the results of PayScale's salary questionnaire.

 Job Description for Investment Officer